Mani Peninsula: World War II, civil war, and reconstruction

 The violence of World War II in the Balkans and the Greek Civil War that followed severely affected the region and engulfed the Peloponnese and Mani.
 The Axis occupation of Greece and the ensuing conflicts brought widespread hardship.
 Mani was devastated by the wars, and many of its young people left for Athens or to join the Greek diaspora in the United States and Australia.

 Fascist Italy invaded Greece in October 1940, starting the Greco-Italian War.
 The Italians soon encountered major difficulties and turned to Nazi Germany for assistance.
 Germany invaded Greece in April 1941.
 The Axis occupation lasted from 1941 to 1944.

 In Mani, the British had begun to evacuate their troops from Porto Kagio ahead of the 1941 German invasion.
 During the occupation, Mani became a stronghold for the Security Battalions, Greek collaborationist paramilitary groups formed to support the German and Italian occupation troops.
 With the end of the occupation in 1944, Greece began to slide into the 1946–1949 civil war.

 Mani's population declined and continued to fall as emigration continued beyond the post-war decades.
 Mani was considered a backwater until the 1970s, when the government started to build roads which made the peninsula more accessible by car.
 A tourist industry took hold, with ensuing population and economic growth.

 Wildfires

 This NASA satellite image shows the impact of the 2007 wildfires, with vegetation displayed in bright green, and burnt areas in red; Mani is the central peninsula.

 In 2007, widespread wildfires caused significant damage and loss of life in Mani, particularly around Areopoli.
 Wildfires in 2021 again devastated much of the Peloponnese: East Mani was badly affected, with an area of 105 km2 burnt.

 Administrative reform

 The municipalities of East Mani and West Mani were established in 2011 by the Kallikratis Programme, a sweeping administrative reform that resulted in mergers of regional and local governments in the Peloponnese and across Greece.

 Economy

+Modern

 Mani's economy is oriented towards agriculture, tourism, and maritime activity.